flapperdeflipper/addons/mosquitto/README.md

 This is a fork of the [home assistant mosquitto](https://github.com/home-assistant/addons/tree/master/mosquitto) addon.

-It uses a MySQL backend for authentication instead of the http backend that is used in the core addon.
+It uses a newer auth plugin and a MySQL backend for authentication instead of the http backend that is used in the core addon.

 ## Auth plugin

 The mosquitto auth plugin by jpmens is deprecated and does not compile for newer mosquitto versions.

-Luckily @iegomez stepped in and created this wonderful new mosquitto auth plugin in golang.
+Luckily @iegomez stepped in and created this [wonderful new mosquitto auth plugin in golang](https://github.com/iegomez/mosquitto-go-auth).
-This mosquitto addon makes use for said auth plugin and as such is usable with the most recent mosquitto versions.
+This mosquitto addon makes use for said auth plugin and as such is usable with more recent mosquitto versions.

-All auth backends that were present in the plugin by jpmens are supported by default by the [auth plugin](https://github.com/iegomez/mosquitto-go-auth), and it works great :)

 ## Using other auth backends

-As mentioned, you can use all auth backends that are documented in the auth plugin documentation. it's currently not configurable in this addon yet, but if required those backends can be added.
+As mentioned, you can use all auth backends that are documented in the auth plugin documentation.
+It's currently not configurable in this addon yet, but if required those backends can be added.

 To use an alternate backend, for now please create a PR implementing this functionality, or add a static configuration file in `/data/mosquitto.conf`, which will override the default `mosquitto.conf`.